 The medium-width elastic waistband is supplemented with an interior drawstring, and to show the care with which these pants are manufactured, the ends of the drawstring are hand-tied in the factory.

-There are durable elastic cuffs, and two slash pockets on the front (with a tasteful Champion logo on one of them).
+There are durable elastic cuffs and two slash pockets on the front (with a tasteful Champion logo on one of them).
 And as you’d expect from a fashion designer charging three figures for a pair of sweats, you won’t feel out of place wearing them just about anywhere.
-They come in three colors.
+They come in three colours.

 Expensive, extremely high-quality, ultra comfortable, and great-looking.
 That’s what you’d expect for the price of these Todd Snyder/Champion sweats, and it’s exactly what you get.